disconicko/BugBountyTools/monitorScope/Readme.md

 Monitor scope is a tool to enumerate wide scope targets such as *.example.com.
 The tool uses tools to find new subdomins, resolve valid HTTP hosts and scan them for vulnerabilities.
 This tool is a personal project, however if you have any recommendations I would love to add more features.
 Before using, please read the Tool Requirements and Before You Start sections.
 To get the most out of this tool, it should be placed in a cron job to run every hour or two for constant monitoring of wide scope targets.

-Running for the first time:
+When running for the first time:
-TODO: Add first time mode.
+Make a file called
+./monitor.sh -d {pathToDirectory} -m enumerate

-Running for continual monitoring:
+How to run for continual monitoring:
-TODO: Add monitor mode
+./monitor.sh -d {pathToDirectory} -m monitor

 ## Before you start
 Monitor scope requirements.